lazywalker/aprsproxy/README.md

     -V, --version    Prints version information

 OPTIONS:
-    -l, --local <local-addr>        The local address and port to listen on [default: 0.0.0.0:14580] -r, --remote <remote-addr>      The remote address and port to connect to [default: china.aprs2.net:14580] --replace <replace-from>    The text to be replaced --with <replace-with>       The text to replace with
+    -l, --local <local-addr>           The local address and port to listen on [default: 0.0.0.0:14580] -r, --remote <remote-addr>         The remote address and port to connect to [default: china.aprs2.net:14580] --replace <replace-from>...
+The text to be replaced, can be multiple values --with <replace-with>...
+The text to replace with, must be the same length of replace-from
 ```